Choosing a telescope is the biggest decision we make as backyard astronomers.

 The whole point of owning a Dobsonian telescope is to get as much light-gathering aperture as possible for the price, and Orion’s 12″ truss tube does not disappoint.

-It happily earns its place at the top of this list as the best professional Dobsonian ‘simply’ by offering a whopping a foot of light-gathering power for a little under $2000 (for today’s price, click the orange button below).
+It happily earns its place at the top of this list as the best professional Dobsonian ‘simply’ by being a computerized telescope with a whopping a foot of light-gathering power for a little under $2000 (for today’s price, click the orange button below).

-Compared to a 10″ scope, this Orion Dobsonian telescope collects 44% more light.
+Compared to a mirror size of 10″, this Orion Dobsonian telescope collects 44% more light.
 The result of this power is the ability to resolve significantly fainter night sky objects and details within their structure.

-What’s more, and it’s unusual for a Dob, this model comes complete with a 14,000 object database.
+What’s more, and it’s unusual for a Dob, this model comes complete with a 14,000 object database accessed with a computerized hand control.
 Connected to the scope by motors, the database slews the massive mirror to center any celestial object of your choice in its viewfinder.

 As you can see from the picture, the Intelliscope has an open truss design to keep weight down.
 The 8 trusses, held in four ‘captive pairs’ are treated with an anti-reflective coating so they do not interfere with your images.

 It has a whopping 1500mm (59 inches) focal length, giving it a fast focal ratio of f/4.9.
-This is a beast designed for deep sky, faint object observations – you’ll be the envy of everyone at your astronomy club as you pull faint objects from the NGC with ease.
+This is a beast designed for outer space, faint object observations – you’ll be the envy of everyone at your astronomy club as you pull faint objects from the NGC and dust lanes in nebulae with ease.

 To make observing easier it is simple to take down and set-up, with no tools needed.
 Technically, it can be transferred to any location by one person… although it does weigh in at 83lbs assembled, so you also need to get a wheel kart to stand any chance of doing it alone.